 Parents/Legal guardians do not have to present a South Carolina driver’s license or other photo ID for access to the main office in order to enroll their children in school.

-English Learner and migrant students should be placed with students of the same age.
+English Learner and migrant students will be placed in their age-appropriate grade level regardless of their English-language proficiency.

 English Learner and migrant students are eligible to participate in all age-appropriate school programs and to receive all available services.